notalim/snoops/README.md

 ### Adoption Center Perspective

-As an adoption center, you can create an account by selecting the "Adoption Center" option on the registration page.
+As an adoption center, you can create an account by selecting the "Adoption Center Signup" option on the registration page.
 Once registered, you can:

 1. Log in to your account.
 2. Add a new dog to your listings by providing the necessary information such as name, breed, age, size, gender, and a photo.